decentraland/libpeer-comms-v3/docs/comms.md

 # Overview

-The idea of this new version of comms is to leverage the concept of an island as a unit, be able to define specific settings per island, and by doing so be able to deploy some high-quality services when needed, while keeping using cheaper alternatives otherwise.
+The idea of this new version of comms is to leverage the concept of an island as a unit, and be able to define specific settings per island.
+By doing so, we have the flexibility to deploy high-performant services when needed, while providing alternatives for extensibility or resource-optimization.
 We call each alternative a **transport**.

 We will support three types of transport for starters:

--   LiveKit: webRTC, high-quality but perhaps an expensive alternative.
+-   LiveKit: webRTC, high-quality, low latency, needs extra infrastructure to scale.
--   WebSocket: cheaper, simpler to implement and extend.
+-   WebSocket: WS, simple to implement and extend, higher latency than webRTC alternatives, needs extra infrastructure to scale.
--   Peer-to-peer: (using webRTC) not very efficient but no infrastructure costs.
+-   Peer-to-peer: webRTC, no extra infrastructure needed to scale, latency increases as more peers are added to an island.

 With regards to DCL platform alone (that is, without third-party servers), users mostly need to receive information from peers on the same island, so the transports will be in charge of broadcasting information between peers on a given island.
 For global messages (for example, scene messages), we will use the BFF.